ajoberstar/reckon/README.md

 - **milestone** (e.g. `1.1.0-milestone.4`) versions containing a significant piece of functionality on the road to the next version
 - **dev** (e.g. `1.1.0-dev.2` or `1.1.0-milestone.4.dev.6`) development versions happening in-between more
-formally defined stages (this is a *floating* stage, in semver-vcs parlance)
+formally defined stages (this is a *floating* stage, in reckon parlance)

 ## What is it?

-semver-vcs is two things:
+reckon is two things:

-- an VCS-agnostic API that can calculate your next version
+- an API to infer your next version from a Git repository
-- a collection of implementations for various VCSs and tools (typically, build tools)
+- applications of that API in various tools (initially, just Gradle)

 ### Version Components